valike23/tech-challenge/adventure2/README.md

 ## Project Setup

 1. **Clone the Repository**: Start by cloning or forking the provided starter repository.
-2. **Environment Setup**: Use the provided environment variables to connect to the Neon Postgres database.
+2. **Environment Setup**: Use the provided environment variables to connect to the database.
 3. **Design Files**: We will send you the Figma design and challenge files via email.
-4. **Component Library**: Utilize the Storybook component library to build your UI components and integrate them into the app.
+4. **Component Library**: Utilize the Storybook component library to build your UI components and integrate them into the game.

 ## Running the Project Locally